Category: Friends & Neighbors

 One Last Lesson From Charles Krauthammer: How You Die Speaks Volumes About How You Lived

-EDITOR’S NOTE: Charles Krauthammer died June 21 at age 68.
+EDITOR’S NOTE: Charles Krauthammer died June 21, 2018 at age 68.
 RIP Charles — we will miss you!
 SOMETIMES, I FEEL THE PULL of my Native American ancestors.
-My Indian blood lines are from my great-grandmother Marion Beaver, who was from the Narragansett tribe, and I feel them tugging at me sometimes, particularly when it comes
+My Indian blood lines are from my great-grandmother Marion Beavers, who was from the Narragansett tribe in Rhode Island.
+I feel them tugging at me sometimes, particularly

 Continue reading